jtcaovan/shopping-cart/README.md

 It was also a test of my CSS skills to see if I could design a real-world ecommerce website.
 Developing this project while learning React/Redux was beneficial as it reinforced any gaps in my knowledge.

 9/2/21 - Updated to be responsive on mobile devices.
-Great practice to fi
+Great practice working with different media queries/breakpoints.

 ## Features
 * A real-world eCommerce website with a fully functional shopping cart.
-* Responsive design for different screen sizes
+* Responsive design for all screen sizes
 * Filter products by specfic collection
 * Clean, minimalist UI design